RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 1. Install Vagrant.
 Instructions for this vary depending on your platform, so please [go to the Vagrant website](https://www.vagrantup.com/downloads.html) for details

-1. Navigate to wherever you are going to keep your development files, and create a folder to contain all the code for the Ripple Stack:
+1. Navigate to wherever you are going to keep your development files, and create a folder to contain all the code for the Ripple Stack.
   `mkdir ripple`
   `cd ripple`

 1. `git clone` this repository to get a copy of the files.